iav0207/fcards/README.md

 fcards play file1.tsv file2.tsv mydecks/*
 ```

-The program will give a random sample of cards for you to practice.
+The program will give a random sample of cards for you to practice, and will let you repeat the ones you gave wrong answers to.

 When ran with no arguments supplied, the command will default to importing all TSV-files from `~/.fcards/tsv/` directory.